 7 minutes from the Trevi Fountain

-Spending a day in Rome city center can definitely include some good shopping, and Via del Corso is the best starting point.
-First of all, because there are many shops for clothes, shoes, accessories, perfumes, and more, and also because all the nearby streets like Via Margutta, Via del Babuino, Via Borgognona and Via dei Condotti features some of the most luxurious stores in Rome from upscale famous brands.back to menu ↑
+Just because you are staying only one day in Rome’s historic center, it doesn’t mean you can’t go shopping.
+Via del Corso is the best starting point.
+First of all, because there are many shops for clothes, shoes, accessories, perfumes, and more, and also because all the nearby streets like Via Margutta, Via del Babuino, Via Borgognona and Via dei Condotti feature some of the most luxurious stores in Rome from upscale famous brands.

 See the Spanish Steps